-Reporting entities must follow the hierarchy of accounting principles described in SFFAS 34, The Hierarchy of Generally Accepted Accounting Principles, Including the Application of Standards Issued by the Financial Accounting Standards Board.
+GAAP for Federal entities includes the hierarchy of accounting principles described in SFFAS 34, The Hierarchy of Generally Accepted Accounting Principles, Including the Application of Standards Issued by the Financial Accounting Standards Board.
 Pursuant to SFFAS 47, a reporting entity may consolidate component or sub-component reporting entity financial statements prepared in accordance with SFFAS 34 without conversion for any difference in accounting policies among the organizations.